 This is a common problem.
 Because recovery can be scary and difficult, it’s understandable to want to skip through it and get back to health as quickly as humanly possible.

-Because of this desire, many people wind up setting unrealistic goals to try and shortcut their recovery – and as a result, when they’re unable to achieve these goals, they feel negative about themselves which again can trigger a relapse if the individual is accustomed to processing their feelings with negative food/exercise based behaviors.
+Because of this desire, many people wind up setting unrealistic goals to try and shortcut their recovery.
+When they’re unable to achieve these goals, they feel negative about themselves.
+This can trigger a relapse if you’re accustomed to processing their feelings with negative food/exercise based behaviors.

 This is why it’s so important to set smaller goals that are realistic, responsible and achievable.
-Ticking off smaller achievements on your list is far less daunting, gives you a confidence boost and allows you to see your progress towards health from day-to-day, as well as allowing your doctors/counselors to monitor your progress and make sure your mind and body are recovering safely.
-If you’re only replacing one form of unhealthy thinking with differently unhealthy goals, then ultimately that will be detrimental to your mental health in the long run
+Ticking off smaller achievements on your list is far less daunting.
+It gives you a confidence boost and allows you to see your progress towards health from day-to-day.
+Also, it allows your doctors/counselors to monitor your progress and make sure your mind and body are recovering safely.
+If you’re only replacing one form of unhealthy thinking with differently unhealthy goals, ultimately that will be detrimental to your mental health.

 An example of an irresponsible/unrealistic goal: I’ll eat at least double what the doctors recommend me to eat today so I can gain weight faster!